-By applying to become a Take One Action Local group or to renew your annual group membership you are agreeing to abide by the following terms and conditions.
+By applying to become a Take One Action Film Club or to renew your annual group membership you are agreeing to abide by the following terms and conditions.
 If you have any questions about these terms, please contact us.

 1. The ethos